What's Happening at St. Francis-in-the-Fields

 Sacred Bread Guild

-Do you like to bake bread?
 Baking bread for Holy Eucharist was, for many centuries, a craft undertaken by members of the local church.
 The bread that was offered truly represented the “life and labor” of the parish.
-In the coming weeks, St. Francis is looking to transition from mass-produced wafers to parishioner-made bread.
-The recipes used will be simple, and the process of baking infused with prayer.
-The loaves can be frozen, stored, and thawed.
-If you would like to become part of the new Sacred Bread Guild, please contact Fr.
-Kevin.
-Gluten-free wafers will continue to be available.
+St. Francis will begin to use parishioner-baked bread on Maundy Thursday (April

 Bearing Oblations: An Easy and Important Ministry